tim-herpich/tim-herpich.github.io/index.markdown

     <a href="https://tim-herpich.github.io/talks/">talks</a> at international conferences.
 Before my doctoral studies, I obtained an MSc
     with distinction in Theoretical Physics in 2015 and a BSc in Physics in 2013.
   </p>
-  <h3>Extracurricular Activities</h3>

   <p>
-    I am currently sitting for the Level III <strong>CFA</strong> exam with the goal of becoming a member of the
-    <a href="https://cfasocietyswitzerland.org/">CFA Society Switzerland</a>.
+    In addition to my academic training, I am a <strong>Chartered Financial Analyst (CFA)</strong> Charterholder.
+    The program’s broad curriculum in investment analysis, portfolio management, and ethics complements my quantitative background and supports my work at the intersection of technology and risk & asset management.
+    As a member of the <a href="https://cfasocietyswitzerland.org/" target="_blank">CFA Society Switzerland</a>, I stay engaged with ongoing developments in the investment community and contribute to the exchange of ideas among finance professionals.
   </p>

   <div style="margin-bottom: 60px;"></div>